decentralized-identity/sidetree/docs/spec/markdown/processing.md

 The follow sequence of rules and processing steps must be followed to correctly process an Anchor File:

-1. The anchor file MUST NOT exceed the [`MAX_ANCHOR_FILE_SIZE`](#max-anchor-file-size) - if it does, cease processing and discard the file data.
+1. The Anchor File MUST NOT exceed the [`MAX_ANCHOR_FILE_SIZE`](#max-anchor-file-size) - if it does, cease processing, discard the file data, and retain a reference that the file is to be ignored.
-2. The anchor file MUST validate against the protocol-defined [Anchor File](#anchor-file) schema and construction rules - if it DOES NOT, cease processing and discard the file data.
+2. The Anchor File MUST validate against the protocol-defined [Anchor File](#anchor-file) schema and construction rules - if it DOES NOT, cease processing, discard the file data, and retain a reference that the file is to be ignored.
-    - While this rule is articulated in the [Anchor File](#anchor-file) section of the specification, it should be emphasized to ensure accurate processing: an [Anchor File](#anchor-file) MUST NOT include multiple operations in the `operations` section of the Anchor File for the same [DID Unique Suffixes](#did-unique-suffix) - if any duplicates are found, cease processing and discard the file data.
+    - While this rule is articulated in the [Anchor File](#anchor-file) section of the specification, it should be emphasized to ensure accurate processing: an [Anchor File](#anchor-file) MUST NOT include multiple operations in the `operations` section of the Anchor File for the same [DID Unique Suffixes](#did-unique-suffix) - if any duplicates are found, cease processing, discard the file data, and retain a reference that the file is to be ignored.
+3. If processing of rules 1 and 2 above resulted in successful validation of the Anchor File, initiate retrieval of the Map File via the [`CAS_PROTOCOL`](#cas-protocol) using the [`map_file`](#map-file-property) property's  _CID_ value.
+This is only a SUGGESTED point at which to begin retrieval of the Map File, not a blocking procedural step, so you may continue with processing before retrieval of the Map File is complete.
-3. Iterate the [_Anchor File Create Entries_](#anchor-file-create-entry), and for each entry, process as follows:
+4. Iterate the [_Anchor File Create Entries_](#anchor-file-create-entry), and for each entry, process as follows:
     1. Derive the [DID Unique Suffixes](#did-unique-suffix) from the values present in the entry, and ensure there IS NOT an existing DID matching the same [DID Unique Suffixes](#did-unique-suffix) in the state-history of the implementation.
 If another valid [Create](#create) operation has already anchored a DID of the same [DID Unique Suffixes](#did-unique-suffix) in a transaction preceding the transaction that anchors the entries being iterated, do not process the operation and move to the next operation in the array.
     2. Persist an entry for the new DID within the implementation to hold this and future operational data, and retain the [_Initial Recovery Commitment_](#initial-recovery-commitment) and [_Initial Recovery Key](#initial-recovery-key) values from [_Anchor File Create Entries_](#anchor-file-create-entry) for use in validating a future Recovery operation.
 4. Iterate the [_Anchor File Recovery Entries_](#anchor-file-recovery-entry), and for each entry, process as follows: